Marvin Benard: Post-retirement

 On April 11, 2010, Benard admitted to using steroids during the 2002 season in which the Giants reached the World Series.

+Coaching career

 Benard was employed as a hitting coach for the San Diego Padres' short-season Class A Northwest League affiliate, the Tri-City Dust Devils, for the 2015 season.
 In 2016 he managed the Nicaragua national baseball team.
 He is currently employed as a color commentator for the Giants' Spanish-language radio broadcasts, working road games alongside Erwin Higueros.

+Benard managed Gigantes de Rivas, champions of the 2023–24 Nicaraguan Professional Baseball League, at the 2024 Caribbean Series (taking over from Germán Mesa).
+He drew criticism after making comments criticizing the heart of his team, saying "I'm going to get in trouble for saying this... the Nicaraguan baseball player is a conformist.
+I try to motivate them, but they can't get it out of their heads."
+The Nicaraguan team finished the tournament in last place with a 0–6 record, being eliminated in the first round.